 Deform model establishment

-The three-dimensional solid model uses the three-dimensional modeling software UG to establish a three-dimensional solid model of spherical head forming upper mold and finishing.
-As shown in Figure 1, Figure 2.
+The three-dimensional solid model is created using the 3D modeling software UG.
+This model represents the spherical head forming upper mold and its finishing, as illustrated in Figures 1 and 2.

 Figure 1 Spherical head forming upper die